Ibrahim-Ola/airbnb-dashboard-python/README.md

 ## Dataset

-The dataset used in this projectis publicly available on [kaggle](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).
+The dataset used in this project is publicly available on [kaggle](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data).
 The dataset contains properties of Airbnb apartments in New York City.

 ## Using this code